fjvallarino/monomer/docs/tutorials/01-basics.md

 # Basics

-A Monomer application has four main components which are provided to the `simpleApp` function:
+A Monomer application has five main components which are provided to the `simpleApp` function:

 - **Model**: contains the information the application uses.
 - **Events**: generated from user action or system notifications.
 - **Build UI function**: creates the UI using the current model.
 - **Event handler**: reacts to events and can update the model, run asynchronous tasks and other actions.
+- **Configuration**: several options to indicate window size, available fonts and theme.

 We'll explore these components next.

-**Note**: the code in this tutorial matches the one in `monomer-starter` and it is also the same as in this package's `Tutorial01.hs`.
+**Note**: the code in this tutorial matches the one in `monomer-starter` and it is also the same as in this package's `Tutorial01_Basics.hs`.
 Next tutorials will have their own files matching the tutorial number; you can just copy the code over to your project for testing.

 ## The model